Making Sense of the SLPA Scope of Practice and Supervision Requirements

 ASHA and most states generally agree on the SLPA's scope of practice.
 Across settings, SLPAs can:

-• provide direct treatment based on the SLPs treatment plans,
+• Provide direct treatment based on the SLP's treatment plans

-• conduct screenings (without interpretation),
+• Conduct screenings (without interpretation)

-• assist the SLP during assessments,
+• Assist the SLP during assessments

-• document the performance of a student by collecting data and preparing records,
+• Document the performance of a student by collecting data and preparing records

-• develop and implement materials and activities used within treatment sessions,
+• Develop and implement materials and activities used within treatment sessions

-• assist with clerical tasks, and
+• Assist with clerical tasks

-• act as a translator, as appropriate.
+• Act as a translator, as appropriate

 There are some differences in outlined scopes of practice between ASHA and state guidelines, too.
 For example, ASHA has recently updated its guidelines to indicate that SLPAs are able to assist with assessments and use any assessment tools where the SLPA meets the examiner requirements outlined in assessment handbooks.
 Examples of such assessment tools include the Batelle Developmental Inventory, the Boehm Test of Basic Concepts, and non-standardized tools like the CUBED narrative assessment.
 Most states’ guidelines generally have not made this change to allow SLPAs to conduct assessments yet.
 Read your state rules carefully!